 Note: If the cross hair is in the middle of the round shape of SI image, it indicates that the image is obtained with good focus.

-Uncheck the Adjust SI button > click the square button in the SE/SI Primary Gun window to stop the focus adjustment.
+Uncheck the Adjust SI button > click the red square button in the SE/SI Primary Gun window to stop the focus adjustment.

 Remove the Surface Coating and Contamination Using the High Current Mode/DC mode